-&lt;sup>36 See White Commission Report, supra note 12, at 38.
+36 See White Commission Report, supra note 12, at 38.

-&lt;sup>37 See, e.g., Statement of Brian T. Fitzpatrick, Hearing on "Bringing Justice Closer to the People: Examining Ideas for Restructuring the Ninth Circuit, U.S. House of Representatives, Committee on the Judiciary, Subcommittee on Courts, Intellectual Property, and the Internet, at 2 (Mar.
-16, 2017).
+37 See, e.g., Statement of Brian T. Fitzpatrick, Hearing on "Bringing Justice Closer to the People: Examining Ideas for Restructuring the Ninth Circuit, U.S.

-&lt;sup>38 Id. at 30 (noting that the Ninth Circuit often operated with only 18 active judges and between 11 and 17 senior judges).

-precedents was a "large" or "grave" problem.
-In other words, predictability is difficult enough with a court of our current size, and this fails to consider the impact of our large number of visiting district and out-of-circuit judges and the very real possibility that more judges will be added to our court in the future.
+that circuit courts with too many judges lack the ability to render clear, timely, and uniform decisions, and as consistency in the law falters, predictability erodes as well.
+The Commission concluded that the Ninth Circuit could not function effectively with so many judges-and this was at a time when the Ninth Circuit routinely operated with significantly fewer judges than we have now.38 The Commission also observed that district court judges expressed difficulty interpreting Ninth Circuit guidance and that a disproportionately large number of lawyers commented that difficulty discerning Ninth Circuit law due to conflicting precedents was a "large" or "grave" problem.39 In other words, predictability is difficult enough with a court of our current size, and this fails to consider the impact of our large number of visiting district and out-of-circuit judges and the very real possibility that more judges will be added to our court in the future.40